 This chapter assumes that your system has been properly installed.
-Installation includes running the diagnostic software shipped with your system and installing the base operating system, or completing the first time startup procedures for factory-installed VMS.
-Refer to Appendix A of the VAX 4000 Model 300 Installation manual for instructions on starting up factory-installed VMS.
+Installation includes running the diagnostic software and installing the base operating system, or completing the first time startup procedures for factory-installed VMS.
+Refer to Appendix A of the VAX 4000 Model 200 (BA430) Installation manual for instructions on starting up factoryinstalled VMS.
 To install other operating system options or layered products, see the instructions in your system software installation manual or layered product installation manual.
-Some of the instructions may require you to open the front door of the system to change switch settings on the console module.
+Some of the instructions may require you to open the front door of the system to change switch settings on the CPU cover panel.